scrabbletank/farhome-rules/monstroustreasure.md

 **Actions**

-***Claws.*** *Melee Attack:* 4 AP, 4/1/1/0/0</br>On hit deals 1/2 in slashing damage.
+***Claws.*** *Melee Attack:* 4 AP, 4/1/1/0/0 - On hit deals 1/2 in slashing damage.

-***Bite.*** *Melee Attack, Once per turn:* 7 AP, 4/2/1/0/0</br>On hit deals 2/3 in piercing damage.
+***Bite.*** *Melee Attack, Once per turn:* 7 AP, 4/2/1/0/0 - On hit deals 2/3 in piercing damage.

-***Firebreath.*** *Special Attack:* 10 AP, 3/1/2/0/0</br>Breathes fire in a 6x6 tile cone.
+***Firebreath.*** *Special Attack:* 10 AP, 3/1/2/0/0 - Breathes fire in a 6x6 tile cone.
 All creatures inside the cone makes a Dexterity save against this attack.
 On fail they take 2/5 in fire damage, or half as much on success.
 After using this attack it must be recharged.
 At the start of each turn this creature rolls 2 Superior dice, recharging this attack on a critical.

-***Wing Burst.*** *Special Attack, Maneuver:* 5 AP, Reach 2, 3/1/1/0/0</br>Blasts air from the Dragon's wings to all creatures in its zone of control.
+***Wing Burst.*** *Special Attack, Maneuver:* 5 AP, Reach 2, 3/1/1/0/0 - Blasts air from the Dragon's wings to all creatures in its zone of control.
 Every creature hit makes a Strength save against this attack.
 On fail they are pushed back 2 tiles and take 0/1 in thunder damage, being knocked prone on a critical.
 ___

 #### Adult Chromatic Dragon